The Years 1979–1997: Disc two

 Track 18: "Searching" – Off the Elegantly Wasted album, was to be released as a single in late 1997, but these plans were cancelled following the death of Michael Hutchence.

-Track 19: "Salvation Jane" – This track was recorded in December 1989 for the X album, but was never included in the album.
+Track 19: "Salvation Jane" – This track was recorded in December 1989 for the X album, but was never included on the album.

 Track 20: "Tight" – This track was recorded in 1992 for the Welcome to Wherever You Are album, but was dropped.
 It was mixed by Randy Nicklaus for release.